alkylhol/cloudsim_eec/Input3.md

+# This input file tests the scheduler's ability to compatibly assign tasks to machines
-# GPU-enabled high performing machine
+# X86 machine
 machine class:
 {
         Number of machines: 16